mixmastamyk/console/readme.rst

     fg.navyblue           # Webcolors takes precedence, if installed

-Additional palettes are selected via a prefix letter and a number of digits (or name) to specify the color.
+Specific palettes are selected via a prefix letter and a number of digits (or name) to specify the color.
 For example: